iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/front-end-framework-storybook.md

 ## Looking back

-You've set up a front-end framwork to work with and Storybook do develop and showcase your components with.
+You've set up a front-end framwork to work with and Storybook to develop and showcase your components with.

 ## Next steps